onekiloparsec/QLFits/README.md

 Project Notes For Developers
 ----------------------------

-Note that you can use [FITSImporter](https://github.com/onekiloparsec/FITSImporter), the OSX Spotlight plugin for FITS file as good companion.
+Note that you can use [FITSImporter](https://github.com/onekiloparsec/FITSImporter), the macOS Spotlight plugin for FITS file as good companion.

 * There is a Copy Files build phase that puts the Debug build of Provisioning.qlgenerator in your /Library/QuickLook folder.